 - Another episode features a box of Krusty-O's brand cereal that comes with a free jagged metal O at the bottom.
 Bart accidentally eats it.

-- In the Phineas and Ferb episode where they make working X-ray specs, they use them to look into cereal boxes to figure out which boxes contain the good prizes.
+- In the Phineas and Ferb episode where they make working X-ray specs, the boys use them to look into cereal boxes to figure out which boxes contain the good prizes.

 - At the start of the SpongeBob SquarePants episode "Shanghaied", SpongeBob is shaking his cereal box to find the toy inside.
 Just then, a giant anchor crashes into his house, leading to the line: "Squidward!
 The sky had a baby in my cereal box!"